ddcroft73/email-service-v2/readme.md

 ## Email Micro Service V2

 <p>
-  This is a straightforward no-frills email service built to facilitate email communication for all of my web applications.
-Currently, as I am still in the process of building the application(s), this service operates independently.
-Second iteration.
+  A straightforward no-frills email service built to facilitate email communication for all of my web applications.
+Currently, as I am still in the process of building the application(s), this service operates independently as the second iteration.
 </p>

 <p>